XSLT file associations

 File Associations are also used for creating Run Configurations.
 The XML input file to use for the transformation can be conveniently chosen from the list of associated files.

-XSLT File Associations are defined per project and managed on the XSLT File Associations page of the Preferences dialog.
+XSLT File Associations are defined per project and managed on the XSLT File Associations page of the Settings dialog.